xoriors/experimental/README.md

 stable release.
 > It's mostly ideal for experimental and learning projects.**

+# Ideas

+Feel free to add any of these [experimental projects](https://docs.google.com/spreadsheets/d/17baWfQ2YvJUX5tyLfYUYGlfdY7VBcjDA6Eef8oUAUbo/edit?usp=sharing) or propose new ideas.

 ## Contribute

 Feel free to fork, change, and use it however you want.
 We always appreciate it if you build something interesting and feel like sharing pull requests.